camunda-community-hub/camunda-8-examples/README.md

 Check out the repo.
 Navigate to the project you are interested in.
 Each project should contain a guide on how to use it.

+* an introduction to the purpose
+* a brief description of the functionality
+* a guide on how to setup and test the example

 ## Report problems

 If problems occur, please file an issue containing: